donno2048/yt2mp4/README.md

 # yt2mp4

-Download YouTube videos as MP4 files
+Download YouTube videos as MP4 files (and other formats)

 ## Get geckodriver